Sleeping Beauty: Perrault's narrative

+After a hundred years, a prince from another royal family comes across a hidden castle during a hunting trip.
+An old man shares its history, telling him that a king's son is destined to awaken the princess.
+The prince pushes through the forest, enters the castle, and is captivated by her unmatched beauty.
+The spell breaks, the princess wakes, and she gives the prince a look "more tender than a first glance might seem to warrant" (in Perrault's original French tale, there is no kiss).
+They talk for a long while, as the castle's servants awaken and resume their duties.
+Eventually, the prince and princess are married in the castle chapel by the chaplain.

 After marrying the Sleeping Beauty in secret, the Prince visits her for four years and she bears him two children, unbeknownst to his mother, who is an ogre.
 When his father, the King, dies, the Prince ascends the throne and he brings his wife, who is now twenty years old, and their two children – a four-year-old daughter named Morning (Aurore or Dawn in the original French) and a three-year-old son named Day (Jour in the original French) – to his kingdom.

 One day, the new King must go to war against his neighbor, Emperor Contalabutte, and leaves his mother to govern the kingdom and look after his family.
 After her son leaves, the Ogress Queen Mother sends her daughter-in-law to a house secluded in the woods and orders her cook to prepare Morning with Sauce Robert for dinner.
 The kind-hearted cook substitutes a lamb for the princess, which satisfies the Queen Mother.
 She then demands Day, but the cook this time substitutes a kid for the prince, which also satisfies the Queen Mother.
 When the Ogress demands that he serve up the Sleeping Beauty, the latter substitutes a hind prepared with Sauce Robert, satisfying the Ogress, and secretly reuniting the young Queen with her children, who have been hidden by the cook's wife and maid.
 However, the Queen Mother soon discovers the cook's trick and she prepares a tub in the courtyard filled with vipers and other noxious creatures.
 The King returns home unexpectedly and the Ogress, her true nature having been exposed, throws herself into the tub and is fully consumed by the creatures.
 The King, young Queen, and children then live happily ever after.